wmax351/pi-ADC/README.md

 # pi-ADC
- Air Data Controller based around a raspberry Pi
+ Air Data Controller prototype based around a raspberry Pi.
+Not for use.